on July 20, 2021 (last modified on May 11, 2022) • 14 minute read

 Given the nature of these types of leads being higher in the funnel, they require additional follow-up to help in improving the conversion rate of the leads turning into actual buying customers.
 Typically you would use this as a higher-level strategy and then follow-up with these leads using automation emails, texts, and other forms of follow-up that are usually linked to a CRM with such capabilities built-in.”

-One of the best ways to improve your conversion rate is to always be testing.
+One of the best ways to improve your conversion rate is to always be testing and tracking your ads performance with a social media dashboard software.

 “Track everything,” says Michelle Diaz of OddsJam.
 “You ultimately don’t know what text is most persuasive, what ads work best, etc. until you have data.
 Track cost per conversion, track cost per link click, track churn by ad group (or free trial conversions).
 You need to have a data-driven approach to be successful in advertising on Facebook.
-Once you figure out what works best, double down on what works and ignore the rest.
+Once you figure out what works best, double down on what works based on insights from your paid ads dashboard, ignore the rest.
 You should constantly be updating and testing your Facebook ads, sticking with what’s working best.”

 For example, Sai Blackbyrn of CoachFoundation adds, “Avoid using ‘submit’ or ‘call’ CTAs as these have been shown to reduce lead conversions.
 Instead, use variations of ‘Sign Me Up’, or ‘Get Coupon’ as CTAs.
 These are more lively, exciting, and action-packed.
 They are also result-oriented, so the customer knows exactly what they are receiving by clicking on the CTA.
 Make sure to test each CTA to see which works best for your target audience.”